Voxelum/x-minecraft-launcher/README.md

 - 🔥 Built-in support of curseforge, Modrinth.
 You can download resources inside the launcher.
 - 📦 Support import/export curseforge modpack.
 - 🔒 Support multiple account system.
 Built-in Microsoft login and Mojang Yggdrasil API.
 You can also add third-party authentication server, like blessing skin!
+- 🔗 Peer to peer connection between users.
+You can play multiplayer over "LAN" even you are not in same physical LAN!
 - 🔑 Code sign & modern packaging.
 Under Windows, you can use `appx` and `appinstaller` to install the app.
 You won't receive blocking message from you browser and see smart screen anymore! 😎

 ## Contribute